Micro-Dose Could be the Answer For Your Budget and Your Pain

 What is Microdosing?

 Microdosing is just like it sounds: providing small doses of a substance in order to treat an ailment.
 In the case of cannabis, microdosing can come in any of its forms, from oil or capsules.
-It offers the user the relaxing and healing benefits without the psychoactive effects because the dose is kept just under the amount that would cause the “high” feeling.
+It offers the consumer the relaxing and healing benefits without the intoxicating effects because the dose is kept just under the amount that would cause the “high” feeling.

-Microdosing is perfect for anyone who needs cannabis medicine in order to live day-to-day without pain or illness, yet don’t want psychoactive effects to impede their abilities (such as driving long haul or performing surgery).
+Microdosing is perfect for anyone who needs cannabis medicine in order to live day-to-day without pain or illness, yet don’t want the intoxicating effects to impede their abilities (such as driving or doing a job that requires skill or concentration).
 While cannabis helps ease pain and illness, it can also cause drowsiness and other side effects that may interfere in day-to-day activities.
-Microdosing is the answer to that dilemma.
+Microdosing cannabis is the answer to that dilemma.

 How Does Microdosing Work?